-Market risk (continued)
+Interest rate risk (continued)

-Interest rate risk in trading book
+Interest rate risk in non-trading book

 Asset-liability risk management activities are conducted in the context of the Group's sensitivity to interest rate changes.
 Decisions are based on various interest income analyses and simulations that ensure proper interest rate sensitivity in line with expected changes in market rates and overall risk appetite.